 An Example With Six Sigma

-When I published my first book a long time ago in 2003, Six Sigma was very hot at that time and everyone wanted to “jump on the Six Sigma bandwagon”.
-At that time, I researched a number of companies that were doing Six Sigma and other process improvement methodologies and what I saw was this:
+When I published my first book in 2003, Six Sigma was very hot and everyone wanted to “jump on the Six Sigma bandwagon”.
+At that time, I researched a number of companies that were doing Six Sigma and other process improvement methodologies.
+What I saw was this:

 - There was a lot of emphasis on the “mechanics” of doing Six Sigma,

 - There was a lot of “hoopla” about the ceremonies associated with Six Sigma. (green belts, black belts, etc.), and